crewAIInc/crewAI/docs/how-to/Start-a-New-CrewAI-Project.md

     {job_requirements}
   expected_output: >
     A list of 10 potential candidates with their contact information and brief profiles highlighting their suitability.
+  agent: researcher # THIS NEEDS TO MATCH THE AGENT NAME IN THE AGENTS.YAML FILE AND THE AGENT DEFINED IN THE Crew.PY FILE
+  context: # THESE NEED TO MATCH THE TASK NAMES DEFINED ABOVE AND THE TASKS.YAML FILE AND THE TASK DEFINED IN THE Crew.PY FILE
+    - researcher
 ```

+#### Referencing:
+Your defined functions with the same name will be used.
+For example, you can reference the agent for specific tasks from task.yaml file.
+Ensure your annotated agent and function name is the same otherwise your task wont recognize the reference properly.

 ## Installing Dependencies